What Do I Need to Start Playing Magic: The Gathering?

 2. Cardboard Card Box

 This is a place to keep all of your common and uncommon cards.
 It is important to keep all of your cards in great shape.
-There are other boxes out there that serve this purpose made of more sturdy materials.
-I have found though, if they are in a safe place away from moisture, that these cardboard boxes with lids do just find for storage.
+There are other boxes out there that serve this purpose that are made of sturdier materials (see below).
+I have found, though, that if they are in a safe place away from moisture, these cardboard boxes with lids do just fine for storage.
 These boxes come in a variety of sizes.